chrislemke/ChatFred/README.md

 Maybe you have some prompts for ChatGPT that you use pretty often.
 In this case you can create an alias for it.
 Just add a new entry to the *ChatGPT aliases* in the workflow's configuration:
 ```
 joke=tell me a joke;
-to_python=convert this to python but leave out the comments and just show me the code;
+to_python=convert this to python but only show the code:;
 ```

 ![Screenshot](workflow/assets/images/screenshot15.png)